The Science of Milk Foam

 Frothed Milk Recipes for Kids

-To bring your kid into this (because mine LOVES frothed milk) here are some kid friendly drink ideas you can easily make along side your caffeinated version so you can find another excuse to cuddle up this season with your little ones.
+To bring your kids into this (because mine LOVE steamed milk) here are some kid friendly drink ideas you can easily make along side your caffeinated version so you can find another excuse to cuddle up this season with your little ones.

 - Add a spoonful of pumpkin puree, some cinnamon, and maybe some honey

-- Add some cocoa powder and sugar for a frothy hot chocolate
+- Add some cocoa powder and sugar for a thick hot chocolate

 Depending on the age of your kid, you can discuss the science of the process with them, too!
-If they are curious about proteins and what they are, try reading our book about proteins for kids, The Baby Biochemist: Proteins (Volume 3).
-For younger kids, you can compare milk to water, for example asking them “Do you think water would foam up like our milk just did?” and use their answer for a quick experiment (try frothing water) and discuss what is in milk that isn’t in water.
+If they are curious about proteins and what they are, try reading our book about proteins for kids, The Baby Biochemist: Proteins .
+For a demonstration, you can compare milk to water, for example asking them “Do you think water would foam up like our milk just did?” and use their answer for a quick experiment (try frothing water) and discuss what is in milk that isn’t in water.

 I hope you enjoy a nice latte and a little dive into some kitchen chemistry today!